ssut/py-googletrans/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Array can be used to translate a batch of strings in a single method
 call and a single HTTP session.
-The exact same method shown above work
+The exact same method shown above works
 for arrays as well.

 .. code:: python